 General dentists are the principal providers of dental treatment to people of all ages.
 At a periodic visit to your family dental office, you will most likely have an extensive assessment of your mouth (including teeth, gums, and other structures), a skilled cleaning, and a conversation regarding your dental (and overall) health and wellness.
 If your assessment exposes the existence of tooth decay, you will quite possibly also have a filling in the impacted tooth.
 Yet these types of techniques, although commonplace, are barely the primary services your general dentist offers.

-What Do General Dentists Do?
+What Do Doctors of Dental Surgery Do?

 Of an estimated 143,000 dentists practicing in North America, some 80 percent are actually general dentists.
 Unlike specialists, who are mostly concentrated on a specific aspect of dental practice, general dentists deliver a wide multitude of services that are essential to your long-term health, including: